rule

 Text 23

-It is the spiritual knowledge [the consciousness, the Absolute Truth] that manifests in the form of these elements of intelligence, the senses and the sense objects; whatever that is perceived as having a beginning and an end is, having no existence apart from its cause, insubstantial [being only a denomination, compare 11.28: 31].
+It is [nothing but] spiritual knowledge [the consciousness, the Absolute Truth] that manifests in the form of these elements of intelligence, the senses and the sense objects.
+Whatever that is perceived as having a beginning and an end is, having no existence apart from its cause, insubstantial [being only a reference to it, compare 11.28: 21].
+(Vedabase)

 Text 24